anomalyae/thinking/_posts/2025-06-05-Computation-is-not-thought.md

 	<li>Visual Separation of Domains: The split-screen separates human thought from machine computation while maintaining connection between the two; a link which enables collaboration and continuity.</li>
 	<li>Version Spine: A visual map to navigate and depict the evolution of ideas, this serves a functional time machine by managing the iterative nature of writing and thought development.</li>
 	<li>Floating Capture Window: Persistent note-taking interface for capturing fleeting thoughts while browsing, researching, or working away from the main writing interface</li>
-	<li>AI as Editor, Not Author: The compute window serves as a sophisticated editorial partner—analyzing structure, proofreading text, suggesting stylistic improvements, and refining tone—rather than generating original content.
-This distinction positions AI as a precision tool that improves human ability and productivity.</li>
+	<li>AI as Editor: The compute window serves as an editorial partner, evaluating writing, proofreading text, and refining tone.
+Removing the ability to instruct the model means AI can only contribute to your ideas, not assume control.
+This positions AI as a guiding tool that improves human output, rather than a computer that replaces human thought.</li>
 </ul>
 <p class="font-nevermind">LLMs are perfidious teachers, but make for instructors par excellence. <br>Devoid of genuine artistry, they can nonetheless provide personalized insights and facilitate deepening the execution of our own unique creative signatures.</p>